tldr-pages/tldr/pages/common/pixiecore.md

 # pixiecore

-> Pixiecore is a tool to manage network booting of machines.
+> A tool to manage network booting of machines.
 > More information: <https://github.com/danderson/netboot/tree/master/pixiecore>.

 - Boot with netboot.xyz on the same network: